 Good news when it comes to signing a lease—they come in a range of sizes to fit your needs.
 You won’t be asking if your butt looks big in your cozy little pad if you take advantage of the agreement that suits you best, so do your research & be flexible.
 Signing a lease for three, six, and nine months is a common alternative to the traditional year-long commitment.
 However, a three-month lease will average 200 to 300 dollars more a month in rent, whereas a six-month agreement will average 50 to 100 dollars more.
 While the cost in monthly expenses may be higher than you’d like, breaking a lease agreement can be the most costly of all.

 Some high-end rental properties in Durham require tenants to have renter’s insurance.
-This may come as a surprise to many so be sure to read over a lease carefully before you sign on the dotted line.
-Come to think of it, reading your lease and insuring your possessions are two of the cheapest and smartest things you can do when moving to Durham.
+This may come as a surprise for many, so be sure to read over a lease carefully before you sign on the dotted line.
+Come to think of it, reading your lease and insuring your possessions are two of the leat expensive and smartest things you can do when moving to Durham.
 Even in the City of Medicine, “An ounce of prevention is worth a pound of cure.”

 Apartment List is your go-to rental site for your apartment search.
 Browse thousands of new listings every day to give you the largest selection of cheap 1 bedroom, 2 bedroom and 3 bedroom apartments for rent in Durham.
 Find studios, condos, townhomes, and homes in your favorite neighborhoods.
 You can search for all utilities paid apartments, and pet-friendly homes with the tap of a button.
 With more available listings than Craigslist, you're sure to find a house for rent on Apartment List.